Chicago’s Diamond District Review

 James Allen also have a great selection of engagement ring settings, providing everything from classic solitaire rings to pavé settings and more.

 As with Blue Nile, James Allen offer professional service.
 Their deliveries arrive quickly and they provide a lifetime warranty on all of their jewelry.
-Almost all of their diamonds are sold with AGS or GIA certification, giving you peace of mind that you’ll receive exactly what you order.
+Almost all of their diamonds are sold with GIA certification, giving you peace of mind that you’ll receive exactly what you order.

 Chicago’s Jewelers Row is a great place to explore and an interesting place to shop, although it isn’t the best place to buy a diamond from a value for money perspective.
 However, if you prefer to shop offline, you’ll be best served by visiting one of the jewelers we recommend above.